austinrovge/ideas/democracy-bot.md

 # democracy-bot

+Trouble being a discord server owner?
 Have power hungry friends?
 Boy, do I have the idea for you!

 Being a discord server owner is hard work with trying to appease everyone who care about the most minute details.
 Now you can hide behind a bot and blame it for inaction!